 Frankfurter: the wurst more commonly known to Americans as the hot dog.
 As with many things wurst, there is a lot of debate about the name of the wurst in the original hot dog.
 The frankfurter, strictly speaking, can only be called a Frankfurter if it was made in Frankfurt, Germany.
 Frankfurters are lightly spiced mixtures of very finely ground beef and/or pork.
 They are generally sold fully cooked and just need to be heated to serve.

-Weisswurst: A delicate, white wurst made of veal and pork with heavy cream, white pepper, ginger and lemon.
-This is the traditional Oktoberfest wurst and is very tasty served with beer.
+Weisswurst: A delicate, white wurst made of veal and pork with heavy cream, white pepper, ginger, and lemon.
+This is the traditional Oktoberfest wurst and is very tasty and served with beer.

 - Olives - Everything You Need to Know About Them